jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 ```
 __
 cards properties {pile id: name text, default: ""} {facing: up OR down, default: current} {width: >0, default: current} {allow rotated: y OR n, default: current} {allow duplicate: y OR n, default: current} {set origin: y OR n, default: n} - Changes the entered properties for all cards in the {pile id} card-pile.
-	- facing - Determines whether the card is shown face-up or face-down.
+	- facing - Set all cards to be face-up or face-down.
-	- width - Sets the size of the card by it's width.
-The height adjusts to match the width.
+	- width - Set the size of all cards, by their width.
-	- allow rotated - If true, the card has a 50/50 chance of being upside down.
+	- allow rotated -If allowed, each card has a 50/50 chance of being upside-down.
-	- allow duplicate - If true, this card is copied when "drawn", rather than moved.
+	- allow duplicate - If allowed, cards are copied, instead of moved when drawn.
-	- set origin - If true, the "origin" of each card is set to THIS card-pile.
-The origin is used by "cards recall" to determine what cards are moved where.
+	- set origin - If true, the origin of each card is set to THIS card-pile.
+This is used in the "cards recall" shortcut.
 ***